-He can be frequently heard on the radio with appearances on Radio 5 Live alongside Richard Bacon, Nicky Campbell, Nick Hancock, Victoria Derbyshire and Stephen Nolan; Radio 4’s ‘Act Your Age’, ‘Four at the Store’ and ‘Loose Ends’; Talksport Radio and Radio Ulster’s’ The Blame Game’.
+Apart from the sitcom ‘Hal’ on Radio 4, he can frequently be heard on the radio with appearances on 5 Live with Richard Bacon, Nicky Campbell, Nick Hancock, Victoria Derbyshire and Stephen Nolan.
+On Radio 4 he’s been on ‘Act Your Age’, ‘Four at the Store’, ‘Loose Ends’ and ‘Chat Show Roulette’.
+He is a team captain on Radio 4’s panel show, ‘Britain Versus The World’.

 Having originally trained at the Central School of Speech and Drama, Hal’s acting career includes roles on TV and film in ‘Shackleton’; ‘Eastenders’; ‘Kavanagh QC’; ‘Out of the Blue’; ‘Touching Evil’ and ‘Bramwell’.
 On film he has been in ‘Mrs Dalloway‘ and ‘The Madness of King George’.
 Theatre work includes ‘Making News’ at the Edinburgh Festival and ‘Orwell A Celebration’ at Trafalgar Studios London and the Edinburgh Festival.